offworld-projects/offworld-gym/README.md

 #### Sim

+Make sure you have executed `source scripts/gymshell.sh` before running any OffWorld Gym programs.
+This script takes care of setting the environment variables.

 Start training by going to `examples` and running `python dqn_agent_sim.py`.
 This will initialize the environment and start the training process, you can have a peak by running `gzclient` in a separate terminal.